Vasectomy is 99.9% Effective for Birth Control

 Common Questions About Vasectomy

 Q. Will I still want to have to sex?

 A. There’s no change in sexual performance or desire.
 Vasectomy doesn’t affect testosterone either.
-Most men who’ve had them report increased sexual satisfaction for themselves and their partners.

 Q. Is the procedure permanent?